 Two of the ways I’m working to do just that have recently collided in a way that’s helping me figure out How to Inspire Your Daughter to Aim Higher (mine specifically).

-Seriously, with Good Night Stories for Rebel Girls, it’s really easy to start taking baby-steps toward helping my daughters grow up to be powerful women, which is, at the root of my plan, how I intend to help them aim a bit higher and go a bit farther than I have.
+Seriously, with Good Night Stories for Rebel Girls (paid link), it’s really easy to start taking baby-steps toward helping my daughters grow up to be powerful women, which is, at the root of my plan, how I intend to help them aim a bit higher and go a bit farther than I have.

 How to Inspire Your Daughter to Aim Higher